FAQs

 What is the purpose of the Self-Assessment?

-The purpose of the Self-Assessment is to ensure that each member has made appropriate arrangements to fulfill its obligations under the Poseidon Principles for Marine Insurance and identified any challenges to doing so.
-The Self-Assessment is as brief as possible to reduce the administrative burden, while still addressing the core responsibilities of members.
-The questions focus on ensuring that members are aware of timelines and obligations, have engaged internal stakeholders, have engaged clients, and have a plan for engaging the necessary service providers to complete their climate alignment assessment.
-The Self-Assessment is available from the Secretariat.
+The purpose of this is to ensure that each signatory and affilite member has made appropriate arrangements to fulfil its obligations under the Poseidon Principles for Marine Insurance and identified any challenges to doing so.
+The Self-Assessment is as brief as possible to reduce the administrative burden, while still addressing the core responsibilities of signatories and affiliate members.
+The questions focus on ensuring that signatories and affiliate members are aware of timelines and obligations under the Poseidon Principles for Marine Insurance, have engaged internal stakeholders, have engaged clients and have a plan for engaging the necessary service providers so that they can complete the disclosure requirements.

 How does PPMI fit with other sustainable insurance initiatives?

 The Poseidon Principles for Marine Insurance are designed to support other sustainable insurance initiatives.
-They are aligned with the Poseidon Principles for Financial Institutions and the Sea Cargo Charter, and are also intended to support other initiatives, such as the Carbon Disclosure Project (CDP), the Task Force on Climate-related Financial Disclosure (TCFD), the Science Based Targets Initiative (SBTi), and the UNEPFI Principles for Sustainable Insurance (UNEP PSI).
+They are aligned with the Poseidon Principles for Financial Institutions and the Sea Cargo Charter, and are also intended to support other initiatives, such as the Carbon Disclosure Project (CDP), the Task Force on Climate-related Financial Disclosure (TCFD) and the UNEPFI Principles for Sustainable Insurance (UNEP PSI).

 The Principles support the transition of global shipping, as well as the work of the Partnership for Carbon Accounting Financials (PCAF).
 As such, the Principles set a pioneering framework for reporting emissions for the shipping industry, thus enhancing accountability and transparency and creating a global baseline to support and work towards the greater climate goals.